ProjectLibertyLabs/reconnection-service/README.md

 #### 3. Start the Api.<br /><br />

-   **Option 1:** In a new terminal window, start the `reconnection-service` api app.
+   **Option 1:** In a new terminal window, start the `reconnection-service` app.
 Logs will be displayed in the terminal for easy reference.

    ```sh
    npm run start:api:debug